Last Updated on March 18, 2025

 Ribs

-There are a total of 12 pairs of ribs.
+There are a total of 12 pairs of ribs in the thoracic cage.

 Each rib is a curved, flattened bone that articulates posteriorly with the thoracic vertebrae and attaches anteriorly to the sternum via their costal cartilages.